Bluffers Beach at the Scarborough Bluffs

 Beautiful Parks

-• Bluffer’s Park & Beach is the only spot in the Bluffs with a swimming beach.
+• Bluffer’s Park & Beach is the only spot with a swimming beach in the Bluffs.
 You can also enjoy picnicking, lookouts, sunbathing and boating

 Outdoor Activities

-Paid parking lots are available at Bluffer’s Park, Cudia Park, East Point Park, Guild Park and Gardens and Rosetta McClain Gardens.
-Street parking is an option for the other parks, but parking on the grass isn’t permitted.
+If you drive to the Bluffs, you’ll find paid parking lots at several main parks—including Bluffer’s Park, Cudia Park, East Point Park, Guild Park and Gardens, and Rosetta McClain Gardens.

 You may also like